Binghamton-CS140-B1-Fall-2018/lab01/README.md

 Once you have finished the lab (before midnight tonight) please do a

-  git commit --allow-empty -m "Finshed lab01"
+`git commit --allow-empty -m "Finshed lab01"`

-The "--allow-empty" flag allows you to commit and add a new commit comment even if there are no changes to the code itself.
+The `--allow-empty` flag allows you to commit and add a new commit comment even if there are no changes to the code itself.
 Once you have done your final commit, run the command:

-  git rev-parse HEAD
+`git rev-parse HEAD`

 This will cause the system to print a long hexadecimal number like:

-  8680a832fb99f1389d85ecfc715c4c8a291a6d49
+> 8680a832fb99f1389d85ecfc715c4c8a291a6d49

 This number is a hash code that uniquely identifies this commit of this repository.
 If the repository changes in any way, this hash code will change as well.
 The hash code also gives the CA's the information they need to download that version of your repository and grade it.